fosshostorg/policy/README.md

 cost to the Free and Open Source Software projects we support.
 Projects must apply for our services, as well as meeting eligibility criteria, for example bearing a FOSS license.
-As of May 1st, 2021 we host more than 130 FOSS projects.
+As of May 1st, 2021 we host more than 100 FOSS projects in data-centers across five continents.

 Our team is entirely volunteers, who donate their labor.
 We partner with other organizations (our Sponsors and Partners) who provide us